 However, as soon as you open one of these files in the Dropbox desktop app, it will sync and download to your computer.
 This lets you edit your file offline, but when you’re done, you will have to manually set it to “online only” again.

 Nowadays, most cloud services offer similar functionality, and a lot of them include it in their free plans, as well.
 There are plenty of options out there for you to choose from.
-You can find out more about the competition and what they have to offer in our best cloud storage lineup.
+Here’s our information on the competition and what they have to offer.

 How to Use Dropbox Smart Sync